dodgymike/hackrf-wiki/Getting-Started-with-HackRF-and-GNU-Radio.md

 To verify that your HackRF is detected, type `hackrf_info` at the command line.
 It should produce a few lines of output including "Found HackRF board."
 The 3V3, 1V8, RF, and USB LEDs should all be illuminated and are various colors.

 Now you can use programs such as gnuradio-companion or gqrx to start experimenting with your HackRF.
+Try the Examples below.
 If you are new to GNU Radio, an excellent place to start is with the [guided tutorials](http://gnuradio.org/redmine/projects/gnuradio/wiki/Guided_Tutorials).

 ## Software Setup